Phil Scott: Transportation

 In July 2016, Scott outlined the transportation priorities he would implement as governor.
 He said he would strengthen the link between economic growth and Vermont's infrastructure; oppose additional transportation taxes, including a carbon tax; oppose accumulating additional state debt for transportation; encourage innovation in transportation by implementing a Research and Development (R&D) tax credit and an Angel Investor tax credit (a 60% credit toward cash equity investments in Vermont businesses, specifically targeted toward transportation, energy and manufacturing firms); protect the state's transportation fund to ensure it is used for transportation purposes only; advocate federal reforms and flexibility in transportation policy; and update the Agency of Transportation's long-range plan for transportation.

 Abortion

 Scott is pro-choice.
-In June 2019, he signed into law an abortion rights bill.
+In June 2019, he signed into law an abortion rights bill that was among the most wide-ranging in the U.S. in providing for abortion at any time, protecting "the fundamental right of every individual who becomes pregnant to choose to carry a pregnancy to term, to give birth to a child, or to have an abortion."
+In June 2022, Scott expressed his disappointment over the overturning of Roe v.
+Wade, and announced that a constitutional amendment to safeguard abortion rights would appear on the November ballot.
+In December 2022, he signed a constitutional amendment passed by Vermont voters to further protect the right to abortion in the state.

-Civil rights
+LGBT

 Scott supports same-sex marriage.
-He signed into a law a gender-neutral bathroom bill intended to recognize the rights of transgender people.
+He signed into law a gender-neutral bathroom bill intended to recognize the rights of transgender people.
 Of the new law, he said, "Vermont has a well-earned reputation for embracing equality and being inclusive".
-Scott also signed gun control legislation that "limits some aspects of gun possession and empowers authorities to remove guns from people who may be dangerous".